codepr/codepr.github.io/_posts/2019-09-25-sol-mqtt-broker-bonus.md

 }
 /*
  * Callback dedicated to client replies, try to send as much data as possible
- * epmtying the client buffer and rearming the socket descriptor for reading
+ * emptying the client buffer and rearming the socket descriptor for reading
  * after
  */
 static void write_callback(struct ev_ctx *ctx, void *arg) {